open-feature/flagd/docs/reference/specifications/in-process-providers.md

 - `FLAGD_SOURCE_URI`: The URI identifying the sync source.
 Depending on the sync provider type, this can be the URI of a gRPC service providing the `sync` API required by the in-process flagd provider, or the name of a [core.openfeature.dev/v1alpha2.FeatureFlagConfiguration](https://github.com/open-feature/open-feature-operator/blob/main/docs/crds.md#featureflagconfiguration-1) Custom Resource containing the flag definition.
 - `FLAGD_SOURCE_PROVIDER_TYPE`: The type of the provider.
 E.g. `grpc` or `kubernetes`.
 - `FLAGD_SOURCE_SELECTOR`: Optional selector for the feature flag definition of interest.
-This is used as a `selector` for the flagd-proxie's sync API to identify a flag definition within a collection of feature flag definition.
+This is used as a `selector` for the flagd-proxie's sync API to identify a flag definition within a collection of feature flag definitions.

 An implementation of an in-process flagd provider should provide a source for retrieving the flag definition, namely a gRPC source.
 Other sources may be desired eventually, so separation of concerns should be maintained between the abstractions evaluating flags and those retrieving confirmation.